 As part of our “Business Lessons From Children” video series, I discuss the concept of small business risk; drawing parallels to the innate wisdom of children and their “no fear” approach to learning by failing forward.

-When it comes small business, risk is a necessary evil.
-No Pain = No Gain!
+When it comes to small business, risk is a necessary evil.
+No Pain No Gain!

 Question for you.

-When I mention the word risk, what happens for you?
+When I mention the words small business risk, what happens for you?